 And the overall message of the movie?
 Crime is bad, and getting caught up in it is likely to end badly.
 It’s hardly ground-breaking stuff.

-Equally compelling is lurid East End world that Hardy’s Kray twins inhabit, and Legend is one of the best looking crime thrillers in several years thanks to Dick Pope’s rich cinematography.
+Equally compelling is the lurid East End world that Hardy’s Kray twins inhabit, and Legend is one of the best-looking crime thrillers in several years thanks to Dick Pope’s rich cinematography.
 Pope effectively captures the stark reality of life in the East End without resorting to a drab palette of purely browns and greys that dominate contemporary gangster pics.

 As a new addition to the gangster movie canon, Legend is underwhelming, to say the least.
 But as a showcase for the acting chops of star Tom Hardy, it’s a knock-out.
 Indeed, the real crime here is that writer-director Brian Helgeland couldn’t craft a film worthy of his leading man’s considerable talents.

 Agree?
 Disagree?
 Let me know in the comments below, or on Twitter or Facebook!